JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 We also import a library called "CVZone".
 This helps to achieve easy overlaying of images, which we use to display instructions to the user dependent on the state of the objects that are detected.
 This allows us to use ".png" images to display messages rather than using the OpenCV text function.

-In the main python script, we convert the input video stream from RGB to HSV colour format.
+In the main python script (**yolo_test.py**), we convert the input video stream from RGB to HSV colour format.
 This allows us to specify a combination of HSV ranges to declare a colour.
 An example of specifying the HSV colour ranges of a red traffic light can be seen in the image below.
-This was achieved with the ___ python script.
+This was achieved with the **colourdetection.py** python script.
 This process was performed on traffic lights and speed limit signs, for Red/Amber/Green traffic light states, and then Red/Blue for maximum/minimum speed limit states.

 ![TrafficLightTest](https://user-images.githubusercontent.com/99783917/174927834-f968c4ec-b886-45e1-9cbe-faf2894ede1e.png)

-In the main python script, we open the "obj.names" file to store the class names of our objects in memory.
+In the **yolo_test.py** script, we open the "obj.names" file to store the class names of our objects in memory.
 We also read the deep learning network with the weights file we created previously and the corresponding configuration file in the following line:

 net = cv.dnn.readNet(weights, cfg)